sensible-hq/sensible-api-js/README.md

 ## Install

-In an environment in which you've installed Node, create a directory for a test project, open a command prompt in the directory, and install the dependencies:
+In an environment with Node installed, create a directory for a test project, open a command prompt in the directory, and install the dependencies:

 ```shell
 npm install sensible-api